 monitoring the PoC project timelines, and sending the appropriate reminders to the PoC teams (for expected contributions, PoC report, etc.).

-PoC Team: Group of organizations participating in one PoC project.
+PoC team: Group of organizations participating in one PoC project.
 The PoC Team is in charge of:

 writing the PoC proposal;